Silica Hazard Raises Concerns in Construction

 With sandblasting, a worker can inhale large quantities of silica, says Dr. William Davis of Augusta University’s Medical College of Georgia.
 He sees a few cases of the disease each year.
 “It’s always an occupational exposure — silica fibers are inhaled into the lungs,’’ he says.
 Silicosis can take several years to develop, Davis said.

-NEW!
 Silica Safety Awareness Training

 Enviro Safetech provides a 1-hour silica safety awareness level class according to the new Cal-OSHA requirements.